Diegoeyza/Curricular-Analyst-UA/Manejo_Solicitudes/README.md

    - The macro assumes time ranges are formatted as `HH:MM-HH:MM`.
 Modify `ParseTimeRange` if the format differs.
 3. **Output Columns**:
    - Ensure the "TOPES" and "CANTIDAD TOPES" columns exist in Workbook 1 before running the macro.
+4. **Number of Rows**:
+   - The number of rows to be analized is determined by the last cell in column 1, so if the last cell of column 1 is in row 200, the code will analize 200 rows

 ## Output
 - **Intersection Details**: